sonmbol/CellBuilder/README.md

 ## Usage

-The idea behind `CellBuilder` is to convert any `UITableViewCell` into a `SwiftUI` view, making it configurable and responsive to `Publisher`.
+The idea behind `CellBuilder` is to convert any `UIView`, `UITableViewCell`, or `UICollectionViewCell` into a `SwiftUI` view, making it configurable and responsive to `Publisher`.
 Here's a quick example to get you started:

 ### Example